NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

   "req_wl": "apigateway.domain1.example,workload_a",
   "rctx": {
     "authn": "urn:ietf:rfc:6749"
+    [Encrypted_Information]
   },
   "scope": "trade.stocks",
   "tctx": {
     "action": "BUY",
     "ticker": "MSFT",
     "quantity": "100"
+    [Encrypted_Information]
   }
 }
 ```
 *Figure 6: Txn-JAG Payload*

-As shown in Figure 4 and Figure 6, the AS in Trust Domain I protects and evolves the claims during Txn-JAG issuance: for immutability, the txn claim is copied verbatim; for evolution, workload_a is appended to req_wl to record the exchange point; and for privacy, sensitive information like req_ip and customer_type are removed to ensure only essential information reaches Trust Domain II.
+As shown in Figure 4 and Figure 6, the AS in Trust Domain I protects and evolves the claims during Txn-JAG issuance: for immutability, the `txn` claim is copied verbatim; for evolution, workload_a is appended to `req_wl` to record the exchange point; and for security, sensitive information like `req_ip` and `customer_type` are encrypted.

 ### Access Token Request and Response
 Workload A presents the Txn-JAG as an assertion to the AS of Trust Domain II to request an access token.